Arthur Bristow 511

 Photo (if we have one) and Pdf Link files(s) to website

 records.
-Also look at Convict Ship level links for key WA records.
+Also look at Convict Ship level links for key WA records which are sequential by convict.

 | |

-Census_1841Eng | George Richardson 71 appeared on the 1841 English census at Chorlton Upon Medlock, Manchester, Lancashire, England.
+Census_1841Eng | He appeared on the 1841 English census at Chorlton Upon Medlock, Manchester, Lancashire, England.
 His occupation was shown as salesman.2 |

-Convicted | Convicted of Attempting to strike his superior officer (Court Martial) and sentenced to 14 years on 1 January 1848 at Barbados.
+Convicted | Convicted of attempting to strike his superior officer (Court Martial) and sentenced to 14 years on 1 January 1848 at Barbados.
 He had been convicted previously.1 |

 Physical Desc. | Recorded with the physical attributes: Height 5' 7 1/4; light brown hair; grey eyes; long visage; fresh complexion; healthy appearance on 1 June 1850.1 |